 Wednesday 22 June 2016, Open University, Camden Town, London NW1 8NP

 Housing for all?
 Workshop in the Conversation into Action series.

 Tuesday 5th- Thursday 7th April 2016, TheOpen University, Walton Hall, Milton Keynes, UK

 International Conference: Learning in Later Life - Theory, Policy and Practice

-The Association for Education and Ageing, in partnership with the multi-lateral network ‘ForAge for later-life learning', held a successful two-day international conference in the Spring of 2016.
+The Association for Education and Ageing, in partnership with the multi-lateral network ‘ForAge for later-life learning', held a successful two-day international conference.

 The conference programme can be accessed here

 A post-conference publication of conference presentations can be accessed here